openmrs/openmrs-book-guide/reporting.md

 ## Building cohort queries

-TheCohort Querymanagement page shows you the different types of queries available.
+The **Cohort Query** management page shows you the different types of queries available.
 Clicking on any of the\[+\]links lets you create a new query of that type.

 ![](http://write.flossmanuals.net/openmrs/reporting/static/report%20cohort%20queries.png)